Intermediate English

 Our intermediate business English lessons are suitable for learners with an English level of CEFR B1 and above.
 Develop your language skills for Intermediate English at CEFR level B1 and B2.

-Welcome back to Business English Pod for today’s lesson on how to start a conversation while socializing at work.
+Welcome back to Business English Pod for today’s lesson on analyzing trends during a presentation in English.

 Listening Questions